dromotherm/documentation/pages/themis/advanced/core_services.md

 Launch `./ota2.py` to create a `ota2.conf` file in the hardware folder."
 %}

+### using the makefile and systemd

-If you you want to manage the services through systemd, install the service with the makefile : `make install ota2`, and remove the radio service with : `make uninstall ota2`.
+If you you want to manage the services through systemd, install the service with the makefile : `make install ota2`, and remove with : `make uninstall ota2`.
 Please note that during the installation process, the conf file is copied by the makefile to the `/etc/conf/bios` folder

 ## modbus RTU/TCP sniffer

+{% include tip.html content="
-Just launch modbus.py to create a sample conf file :
+Just launch modbus.py, it will create a sample conf file if it does not exist :
+<br><br>

-- `./modbus.py --mode=tcp` in TCP mode
+- `./modbus.py --mode=tcp` in TCP mode<br>
-- `./modbus.py --mode=multitcp` if you plan to target multiple modbus TCP servers
+- `./modbus.py --mode=multitcp` if you plan to target multiple modbus TCP servers<br>
-- `./modbus.py --mode=rtu` or simply `./modbus.py` in RTU mode
+- `./modbus.py --mode=rtu` or simply `./modbus.py` in RTU mode"
+<br><br>
+**As far as TCP mode is concerned, please note you have to adjust the IP address and the port number in the common section of the conf file.**" %}

+### using the makefile and systemd
 If you want to manage your services through systemd, install the service with `make install modbus` in RTU mode or `make install modbus mode=tcp` in TCP mode.
 To remove the service : `make uninstall modbus`

 Supposing you already operate a RTU bus on your THEMIS machine and you want to interrogate a PLC using the modbus TCP protocol.
 Systemd will not permit you to create a second service named modbus, so you have to give a `label` argument to the makefile.
 Create a conf file with a name mixing the word `modbus` and the target label, here `tcp`: